iCliniq Logo

 1. Drugs to Treat Bone Metastasis

 These medications can aid in the prevention of bone deterioration and its consequences, such as fractures, hypercalcemia, and spinal cord compression.
-They are administered once a month via intravenous (IV) therapy or as a subcutaneous (under the skin) injection but may be administered less frequently if success is made.
+They are administered once a month via intravenous (IV) therapy or as a subcutaneous (under the skin) injection but may be administered less frequently if it is successful.
 Bisphosphonate medications, such as Pamidronate, Zoledronic acid, and Denosumab, are used to treat bone metastases.

 2. Bone Fracture Surgery:

 When a broken bone arises as a result of breast cancer, the fracture is repaired surgically.
-This is commonly accomplished by placing steel support over the break.
+This is commonly accomplished by placing steel support over the fracture.

 3. Radiation Therapy